General Course Information

 MMNP does offer CEUs for the course.
 Students who attend all the classes and complete the work will receive a certificate for 70 contact hours.

-No. The central feature of the MMNP course is in-person, hands-on learning examining specimens and gaining field experience.
-Other organizations offer online nature education, for example Cornell Lab of Ornithology and Eagle Hill Institute.
+The central feature of the MMNP course is in-person, hands-on learning examining specimens and gaining field experience.
+Before the COVID pandemic, all MMNP classes were face-to-face.
+During the pandemic, MMNP adapted by delivering some elements online.
+This experience led to the decision to test a hybrid (partially online) course in 2025.
+However, in-person field work will remain the core aspect of both the hybrid and traditional course methods.
+Other organizations offer fully online nature education, for example Cornell Lab of Ornithology and Eagle Hill Institute.

 Course locations are limited by how far the volunteer instructors, mentors, and coordinators can reasonably travel to the venue.
-MMNP tries to select course locations in somewhat centralized population centers that have suitable facilities available for a reasonable cost.
 If you can conceivably get to a course location, you should apply.
 MMNP may not be able to offer a course closer to you.

 Absolutely.
 Technology plays an important part in the MMNP program.
 Students receive many course materials electronically and communicate frequently via email.
 Students print many of their own course materials for each class.
 Access to a computer, the internet and a printer is essential for every MMNP student.